Hemorrhoids Making Your life A Living Hell? Try These Ideas!

-- Soak the bottom for at least 10 minutes at a time.
+- Soak your own bottom for at least 10 minutes at a time.

-- Take a day away of work to do this; if you have to, it is worth the effort!
+- Take a day off of work to do this; if you have to, it can be worth the effort!

-Do Not Make Use of So Much Salt in Any Occasion
+Do Not Make Use of So Much Salt in Your Meals

-Try to avoid adding salt to any cooked foods.
-Salt causes the body in order to swell, which includes any hemorrhoids you may have.
-Too much salt also brings about high blood pressure.
-Try and season your foods with spices and low-sodium marinades if you rely on salt for flavor.
+Try to avoid adding salt to be able to any cooked foods.
+Salt causes your body to swell, which includes any hemorrhoids you may have.
+Too much salt also causes high blood pressure.
+Attempt to year your foods with spices and low-sodium marinades if you rely on salt for flavor.

 Hemorrhoids can be Surprisingly Painful for Such an Invisible Issue

-One of the best ways to prevent this is to drink lots of water.
-Proper moisture helps to ensure that your stool will be smooth, and if it is soft, you will not have to stress as hard throughout defecation.
-Drink at least 6 glasses of water a day.
+One of the best ways to prevent that is to drink lots of water.
+Proper hydration helps to ensure that your stool will be soft, and if it is soft, you will not have to stress as hard during defecation.
+Drink at least 6 cups of water a day.

-- Sitting for long periods at the job can increase the bothersome symptoms of hemorrhoids.
+- Sitting for long periods at work can boost the annoying symptoms of hemorrhoids.

 - Be sure to get up and walk around frequently to relieve pressure.

-- And remember to avoid activities that can worsen the symptoms, such as sitting too long on the toilet and heavy lifting.
+- And remember to avoid activities that can worsen your symptoms, such as sitting too long on the toilet and heavy lifting.